Your privacy #

 @whatdotheyknow.comemail address provided to authorities when requests are made through the site to be a valid contact address for the purposes of Section 8(1)(b).

-- No no, they need a postal address to send a paper response! #
+- The authority have asked for a postal address to send a paper response #

 If that doesn’t work, and you want to provide your postal address privately in order to receive the documents, mark your request as “They are going to reply by post”, and it will give you an email address to use for that purpose.

 - Emails sent to the WhatDoTheyKnow team #

 Support mail is handled by the WhatDoTheyKnow volunteer admin team via a central mailbox, which they must access with adherence to our strict security protocols.